Straight to your inbox

 For example, Flight Centre uses dynamic content to customize promotions based on location.
 In the email below, you’ll notice a message to travelers followed by several blocks of content.
 What’s so cool is the marketing team at Flight Centre has created one email template, and then they use automation and dynamic content so that only the main message and the content that is relevant to particular subscribers appears.
-This means the email’s content is different for each individual based on their location and preferences but they only have to create one email saving hours and hours of time and energy and making their team vastly more efficient.
+This means the email’s content is different for each individual based on their location and preferences but they only have to create one email, saving hours and hours of time and energy and making their team vastly more efficient.

-Customer journeys are a series of emails that are sent out automatically based on selected triggers, in this case, a date or time.
+Customer journeys are a series of emails that are sent out automatically based on selected triggers.
+In this case, a date or time.

 Westgate Hotel uses customer journeys to maintain a sense of urgency and maybe a bit of FOMO (fear of missing out) for enthusiastic customers by informing them the minute ski villas become available for the season.
-By targeting customers with a time sensitive, “book now or you might miss out,” style offering, Westgate increases their chances of conversion.
+By targeting customers with a time-sensitive “book now or you might miss out” style offering, Westgate increases their chances of conversion.

 By selecting a specific date to send out an automatic email notification of new opportunities to book limited reservations, Westgate makes sure they notify customers that are waiting.
 This way, they don’t lose out on business.
 Additionally, with an automated customer journey, they could schedule automatic follow-up reminders.

-Another way you can automate your campaigns is with behavior or event based customer journeys.
+Another way you can automate your campaigns is with behavior or event-based customer journeys.
 This is where you send communications based on specific actions of a consumer.
 For example, let’s say your customer visited your website and searched for a specific hotel or airline booking, but didn’t purchase.

 You can segment lists based on the following:

 Once you have defined your rules, all you have to do is save the information, and you have officially created a segment.
-That’s it.

 Once you’ve defined rules for your lists, you can use them to target specific groups.
-With data, segmentation, and automation, you can create different emails and then send them to the right audience and exactly the right time.
-It’s the secret sauce that so many successful travel and hospitality marketers swear by.
+With data, segmentation, and automation, you can create different emails and then send them to the right audience at exactly the right time.
+It’s the secret that so many successful travel and hospitality marketers swear by.

 By segmenting their lists, they can cater to the needs of their primary, secondary, and tertiary audiences on an individual basis.
-And, they’ve seen results from segmenting lists and automating their campaigns.
+And they’ve seen results from segmenting lists and automating their campaigns.
 Over two years, The Drake has seen a 61% increase in subscribers, received 100+ brunch reservations from just one email campaign, and experienced a 19% increase in General Store purchases directly from email marketing automation efforts.

-Remember the best emails are the most helpful ones.
+The best emails are the most helpful ones.
 With segmentation, you can send a variety of personal offers, ideas, opportunities, and follow-ups right to the subscriber you are targeting.
 This means those subscribers interested in eating at your restaurant in Chicago get emails related to your restaurant in Chicago, and not your restaurants in Nashville and Orlando.
 The effort you make to segment your lists will pay off in increasing your bookings and building customer loyalty.

 Email marketing has maintained the number one spot of delivering highest ROI among all marketing channels for the last ten years.
-Just to give you an idea of how significant this is, reports show that for every $1 spent on email marketing, it generates $44 in ROI or a 4400% return.
-What may be even more interesting to digital marketers in the travel and hospitality industry is the travel and hospitality industry is reported to receive a 56.7% email open rate, which is the highest amongst other 17 industries.
+Just to give you an idea of how significant this is, reports show that, for every $1 spent on email marketing, it generates $44 in ROI or a 4400% return.
+What may be even more interesting to digital marketers in the travel and hospitality industry is the travel and hospitality industry is reported to receive a 56.7% email open rate, which is the highest amongst 17 other industries.